Tolutoon/tolutoon/README.md

 <h1 align="center">Hi 👋, I’m Tolu </h1>

-- 🔭 I’m working on ALX projects and tasks.
+- 🔭 I’m working on projects and tasks.
 - 🌱 I’m currently interested in learning Swift.
 - 💞️ I’m looking to collaborate on all sort of problem solving projects.
 - 📫 You can reach me on email via getolopadetolu@gmail.com
-- ⚡ Fun fact I am a student of the ALX Software Engineering Programme

 ## 🛠 Tool and Framework